stanford-oval/genie-cloud/doc/thingtalk-intro.md

 Almond is a _programmable virtual assistant_, that is, every command that the user issues is translated into a programming language, called ThingTalk and then executed.
-ThingTalk is a _declarative domain-specific language_, which means it's a language that we specifically developed for the Internet of Things (hence the name) and it does not use common constructs like `for`, `if` or `while` statements, providing a higher level abstraction for connecting things, while hiding the details of configuration and networking.
+ThingTalk is a _declarative domain-specific language_ we specifically developed for the Internet of Things.
+It provides a higher level abstraction for connecting things, while hiding the details of configuration and networking.

 ## What can I write in ThingTalk?

-ThingTalk is similar in spirit to the well-known [IFTTT](https://ifttt.com/) service, but provides a more powerful and flexible way to express more complicated tasks.
+ThingTalk provides a powerful and flexible way to express complicated tasks.

+A ThingTalk program has a simple construct: `stream => query => action` where each of `stream`, `query`, and `action` can b Stream determines when the rest of the program.

 A ThingTalk program is composed of a list of _rules_, each terminated by a semicolon.
 A rule combines a _stream_,  a _query_ (optional), and an _action_ in order.